History and Change

 “It seems impossible, Yagrin, I know.”

-“And hope that the answers will come in time.”
+“Just focus on the training, and hope the answers will come in time.”

 I look at my hands.

-The blood is gone, and there’s no trace of the cuts that I made with my nails.
+The blood is gone, and there’s no trace of the cuts I made with my nails.

 I take a breath, and try to focus on the moment.